-Some variation is apparent between sexes in the type of injury sustained from hospitalised falls.
-Fractures and superficial injuries were more common for females than males.
-Dislocation, soft tissue, open wound, intracranial, and internal organ or vessel of trunk injuries were more common for males than females.
+There is variation between sexes in the type of injury sustained from hospitalised falls.
+Fractures, dislocation and superficial injuries were more common for females than males.
+Soft tissue, open wound, intracranial, and internal organ or vessel of trunk injuries were more common for males than females.

 There is also variation in the body part injured.
 Hip and lower limb injuries, and shoulder and upper limb injuries were more common for females than males.
-Head and neck, and wrist and hand injuries were more common in males than females.
+Wrist and hand injuries, and ankle and foot injuries were more common in males than females.

 Rate (per 100,000)